alpeltz/smo_quiz/README.md

 # learntheshrines

-> A flashcard app for botw shrines
+> A flashcard app for super mario odyssey moons, based off of the base code from https://gitlab.trash.cat/cb/learntheshrines

 ## Build Setup